How to Be With Someone But Still Be Yourself

-But that feeling of merging may contribute to you feeling like you're losing your identity—or losing yourself in the relationship.
-When two become one, there’s beauty to that.
+But that sense of merging may lead you to feel like you're losing your identity—or losing yourself in the relationship.
+When two become one, there’s beauty in that.
 A reciprocal relationship celebrates and encourages your unique sense of self within it.
 But that process usually doesn't happen cleanly, and you may start to fear that your independent self will be annihilated.

 As the relationship deepens, you may begin to grow resentful of giving up vital parts of yourself, especially if these self-sacrifices are expected or demanded by your partner.
 Keeping these facets of yourself contained creates internal tension.
 Forcing yourself to conform to a partner's expectations or demands will make these constricted aspects of your self more exaggerated, more extreme than if they had been allowed to naturally unfold in the relationship.

-Losing yourself in a relationship can create anxiety, resentment, or even hopelessness, and can cause you to rebel, or express yourself in exaggerated or extreme ways that can threaten the connection.
+Losing yourself in a relationship can create anxiety, resentment, and even hopelessness, which can cause you to rebel or express yourself in exaggerated or extreme ways that can threaten the connection.

 For many couples, taking irrational stands can be due to the need to express these constricted aspects of self.
 You always have a self, independent of your relationship.
 But if you don't feel safe expressing it rationally, regularly, and freely, you will begin to express it with less clarity, in a more distorted way.
 If you feel that the core of your identity is not validated, you may take a stand for things that don’t matter, which compels you to become an extreme version of your true self.

-This extreme version of self that may surface affects not only your actions within the relationship, but your behavior outside it as well.
-In a discussion on my Facebook page, a man shared this statement:
+This extreme version of yourself that may surface affects not only your actions within the relationship, but your behavior outside of it as well.
+In a discussion on my Facebook page, a man shared the following statement: